 In general, you should call your doctor if you have: A temperature of 101℉ (38.3℃) or higher

 - Any blood or drainage from your incision after the first 24 hours

 - Redness at the incision area

 - A bad odor coming from the incision

 - Severe pain in or around the incision

-You will most likely be scheduled for a follow-up appointment with your surgeon so that he/she can check to see if you are healing well.
+You will most likely be scheduled for a follow-up appointment with your surgeon so that they can check to see if you are healing well.
 It is important to keep this appointment even if you feel terrific.